 What Is a Web Application Security Assessment?

 Another important aspect of assessing your security posture is performing a web application security assessment.
-You might be wondering why this step is necessary when an external pentest already covers web-connected systems.
-But while an external pentest is meant to simulate an unauthorized attack on your system, it’s primary concern is gaining access by any means.
+You might be wondering why this step is necessary when an external assessment already covers web-connected systems.
+But while an external assessment is meant to simulate an unauthorized attack on your system, it’s primary concern is gaining access by any means.
 It doesn’t assess the overall functionality of the app.
-So even if your system itself is fully patched, if there are defects in any web applications your system interacts with, an external pentest won’t pick them up.
+So even if your system itself is fully patched, if there are defects in any web applications your system interacts with, external assessments won’t pick them up.
 That’s a problem.

-During a web app assessment, 3rd-party professionals or members of your organization’s IT team will use credentials to test authenticated areas of the web application—those that connect to your network—as well as the unauthenticated, external systems covered by an external pentest.
-For organizations with web applications that handle money or cryptocurrency like fintech, banking, or crypto exchanges, a web application security assessment is a necessary pillar of the vulnerability management process.
+During a web app assessment, 3rd-party professionals or members of your organization’s IT team will use credentials to test authenticated areas of the web application—those that connect to your network—as well as the unauthenticated, external systems covered by external assessments.
+For organizations with web applications that handle money or cryptocurrencies like fintech, banking, or crypto exchanges, a web application security assessment is a necessary pillar of the vulnerability management process.